Our mission is to promote positive attitudes and action that ensure respect, acceptance, and equal opportunity for all people.

 CSA San Diego County has decades of experience as advocates for fair housing and in mediating tenant/landlord issues, and we continue to do so today.
 Other issues CSA addresses include: hate crime prevention, civil rights of first generation immigrants, human trafficking, youth education, and voter education.

 Fair Housing: We ensure protection under fair housing laws that address discrimination and harassment.
 We can assist in handling a fair housing dispute and completing the forms needed to file a claim with the Department of Fair Employment and Housing (DFEH).
 Services include: Fair housing counseling and dispute mediation, educational fair housing seminars for tenants and landlords (English and Spanish), services to tenants, landlords, and apartment managers, real estate and rental practice discrimination audits, and free rental housing handbooks in English, Spanish, and Arabic.
 Fair housing exists in a community when individuals of similar incomes have the same range of housing choices regardless of race, color, ancestry or national origin, religion, gender, disability, marital status, sexual orientation, source of income, or other arbitrary factors.
 A violation of fair housing is defined as any action, omission, or decision that limits housing choices based on the protected classes defined above.
 If you think you have been a victim of illegal housing discrimination, we can help you file a complaint with the Department of Housing and Urban Development (HUD) and the DFEH.
+This program is funded by the county of San Diego.

 Advocacy in Education: We promote social justice for all students as well as provide